IMIO/imio.smartweb.common/README.rst

 - help texts (descriptions) on forms above the fields and not below
 - ``@search-filter`` REST endpoint to get all terms (and titles) of metadatas from search request results
 - colophon viewlet override to add legal mention, accessibility info & copyright
+- cookies opt-in support for analytics and iframes

 Custom Add / Edit forms are also provided to :